 When you think of Norwich, the first thing to jump to mind is probably the antihero Alan Partridge.
-Whilst Partridge is a bit like marmite round these parts, there is no doubt that Steve Coogan’s character put Norwich on the map.
+Whilst Partridge is a bit like Marmite around these parts, there is no doubt that Steve Coogan’s character put Norwich on the map.

-Luckily for visitors to this wonderful city, there are incredible things to do in Norwich, regardless of whether or not you’re a Partridge fan.
-For example, did you know that Norwich is the best preserved medieval city in the whole of the UK?
+Luckily for visitors to this fine city, there are incredible things to do in Norwich, regardless of whether or not you’re a Partridge fan.
+For example, did you know that Norwich is the best-preserved medieval city in the whole of the UK?
 This makes for some idyllic cobbled streets and heaps of history… if you know where to look.

 As a Norfolk girl born and bred, I’ve explored my fair share of Norwich over the years and have come to learn where the top spots are.
 So, whether you’re looking for the classic points of interest or prefer to get stuck into hidden gems, you’re in the right place.

 - Stunning Norfolk Seaside Towns

 - Best Places to Visit in Norfolk, England

 - Best Castles to Visit in Norfolk, England

 This post contains affiliate links.
 If you use them, I will receive a small commission at no extra cost to you (and be eternally grateful)!